-Deb and Curtis Lockwood have lived and worked in the Fremont area for most of their lives.
+Deb and Curtis Lockwood have lived and worked in the Fremont, Nebraska, area for most of their lives.
 They raised children, welcomed grandchildren, and began to plan for a comfortable retirement.
 As far as anyone could see, they were living the American dream.

-When Medicaid expanded in late 2018, the Lockwoods did not believe they would need it.
+When Medicaid expanded in the state in late 2018, the Lockwoods did not believe they would need it.
 After one unexpected injury and a bureaucratic nightmare, today, they find themselves waiting for coverage they desperately need.

 In September 2018, on his way to his first new job in over 30 years, Curtis was involved in a serious car accident.
 From that point on, family gatherings and days on the river were replaced with constant worry about covering their medical expenses.

 Curtis remained hospitalized for a long time, and Deb stayed with him.
 Knowing he was going to need a full-time caregiver, Deb attempted to obtain a leave of absence from her job with the Nebraska Department of Health and Human Services.
 Yet, after years as a social worker with the department, helping people navigate the system of services, Deb had no choice but to resign from her work to remain at home.